eggplantbren/DNest4/README.md

 You might also want to read the paper describing the Diffusive Nested Sampling algorithm.
-If you find this software useful in your research, please cite this paper.
+If you find this software useful in your research, please cite one or both of these papers.

 Diffusive Nested Sampling
 Brendon J. Brewer, Livia B. Pártay, and Gábor Csányi